zhullyb/monyhar/monyhar/mojo/core/embedder/README.md

 This process is now fully prepared to use Mojo IPC!

-Note that all existing process types in Chromium already perform this setup very early during startup.
+Note that all existing process types in Monyhar already perform this setup very early during startup.

 ## Connecting Two Processes